Ger 160D1: EROTICISM AND LOVE IN THE MIDDLE AGES, Fall 2023

 C: Fairly vague paper, no clear thesis, mostly summary, little recourse to primary texts, and if so, only in the form of a synopsis; many major spelling mistakes (including of names in the texts)

-D.: Hardly a thesis or an argument, knows only little of the original texts, confuses major aspects, large number of spelling or grammar mistakes
+D: Hardly a thesis or an argument, author knows only little of the original texts, confuses major aspects, large number of spelling or grammar mistakes

 E: You can imagine what that would be.
 But: no clear connection to primary texts, no thesis or arguments, no interpretation at all.
 Hard to read in terms of grammar and spelling.

-- Each paper has to be accompanied by a bibliography of 3 monographs and 3 articles (secondary literature, i.e., research).
-You are not required to engage with those studies, but you must find relevant studies on the subject matter of your paper.
-Relevance!
+- Each paper has to be accompanied by a bibliography of 3 pertinent monographs and 3 articles (secondary literature, i.e., research).
+You are not required to engage with those studies, but you must find relevant studies on the subject matter of your paper through a search in the various online catalogs.
 Deduction of up to 10 points if bibliography is missing, faulty, or inappropriate.

 For the General Education Writing Guidelines and Principles at UA, see this link